 “Child support is the amount of money that a court may order a parent, or both parents, to pay every month to help support their children.
 Each parent is equally responsible to provide for the financial needs of his or her children.
-The obligation to pay child support is not enforceable until such time as a court makes a child_support order.
-IN order to get an order, a parent must file a motion asking for it.”
+The obligation to pay support is not enforceable until such time as a court makes a child support order.
+In order to get an order, a parent must file a motion asking for it.”
 Jennifer Lawton, Lerandeau & Lerandeau, Family Law Attorneys Fresno.

-Child_support payments are usually payable until each child turns 18 (or 19 if they are still in high school full time, living at home, and cannot support themselves).
-California has a statewide formula (called a “guideline”) for determining how much child support should be paid.
-If parents cannot agree on child support, the judge will decide how much child support will be paid using a guideline calculation.
+Child support payments are usually payable until each child turns 18 (or 19 if they are still in high school full time, living at home, and cannot support themselves).
+California has a statewide formula (called a “guideline”) for determining how much support should be paid.
+If parents cannot agree on the amount of support, the judge will decide how much will be paid using a guideline calculation.
 The guideline calculation is based on two factors:

 Making a guideline calculation is complex due to the many provisions of federal and state tax laws.
 As such, calculations are only made by judicially approved guideline calculation software, only one of which is open to the public.
 The State of California’s free guideline calculator is located at the following link: https://gc.cse.ca.gov/ChildSupport/cse/guidelineCalculator